Understanding Common Python Syntax Used in LangGraph

 reducer function, referenced by the messages

-key, instructs LangGraph to append new messages to an existing list.
+key, directs LangGraph to append new messages to an existing list.

-For state keys without annotations, each update overwrites the value, storing only the most recent data.
+In scenarios where state keys lack annotations, each update overwrites the previous value, retaining only the most recent data.

 The add_messages